AdobeDocs/marketo.en/help/marketo/product-docs/administration/marketo-custom-objects/approve-a-custom-object.md

 # Approve a Custom Object {#approve-a-custom-object}

 You must approve a custom object before you can use it.
-The process is slightly different for new custom objects and ones that you've edited.&nbsp;
+The process is slightly different for new custom objects and ones that you've edited.

 ## Approve a New Custom Object {#approve-a-new-custom-object}